mspci/aufenthaltsangelegenheit/README.md

 - **Add a Dependency**: `poetry add <dependency>`
 - **Install Dependencies**: `poetry install`
 - **Export Requirements**: `poetry export -f requirements.txt -o requirements.txt`

-Feel free to use these commands as you develop or modify the script.

 ## 🖥️ Using Chrome